 Workers aged 25 to 54 years form the majority of allowed chronic exposures and effects claims over the past 10 years.
 The leading industry sector was schedule 2, followed closely by services.
 There is a relatively even split in the percentage of allowed claims for male (56%) and female workers (44%) in this category.

 Claims for acute exposures and effects

-Acute exposures and effects describe medical conditions that arise immediately after exposure to a chemical, biological or physical agent in the workplace.
-Between 2008 and 2017, these claims accounted for nearly two-thirds of allowed occupational disease claims while still having the smallest proportion of benefit costs.
-Exposures to infectious disease from needle sticks or bites account for the majority of these claims.
+Acute exposures and effects describe medical conditions that happen right after the person is exposed to a chemical, biological or physical agent at work.
+Between 2009 and 2018, these claims were 61 per cent of allowed occupational disease claims while having the lowest benefit costs.
+Exposures to infectious disease from getting bit or being stuck by a needle make up most of these claims.